Rail Across Europe

 Arrive Kyle of Lochalsh 15.59

 Today we start our great railway adventure!
-Leaving Waverley Station we travel through the Scottish Lowlands en-route to Inverness.
+Leaving Waverley Station we travel through the Scottish Lowlands en route to Inverness.
 The stunning scenery changes from rolling hills and fertile farmland to a true wilderness: welcome to the famous Scottish Highlands!
 We cross one of the greatest engineering feats of all time, the Forth Bridge, which opened in 1890 and consists of 51,000 tonnes of steel.
 Continuing our journey north-west we cross glorious moorland, mountains, lochs and glens before arriving in Inverness.
 Here we change trains for the second part of today’s great journey, to the legendary Kyle of Lochalsh.
 On arrival we transfer by coach to the beautiful Isle of Skye where we board the ferry for the sea crossing to the fishing port of Mallaig.
-On arrival we drive the short distance to the village of Arisaig and check into our hotel.
+On arrival we transfer to our hotel.

 Arrive Glasgow Queen St 15.30

 Arrive Edinburgh Waverley 17.14